drduh/macOS-Security-and-Privacy-Guide/README.md

 All App Store apps are required to use the App Sandbox.

-**Note:** Browsers like Google Chrome use their own [strong sandbox](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/design/sandbox.md) so they don't use the App Sandbox.
+**Note:** Browsers like Google Chrome use their own [sandbox](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/design/sandbox.md) so they don't use the App Sandbox.

 ## Hardened Runtime